 Using knee X-rays from the National Institutes of Health-funded Osteoarthritis Initiative, researchers demonstrated that AI models could “predict” unrelated and implausible traits, such as whether patients abstained from eating refried beans or drinking beer.
 While these predictions have no medical basis, the models achieved surprising levels of accuracy, revealing their ability to exploit subtle and unintended patterns in the data.

-“While AI has the potential to transform medical imaging, we must be cautious,” said Peter L. Schilling, MD, MS, an orthopaedic surgeon at Dartmouth Health’s Dartmouth Hitchcock Medical Center (DHMC), who served as senior author on the study.
+“While AI has the potential to transform medical imaging, we must be cautious,” said Peter L. Schilling, MD, MS, an orthopaedic surgeon at Dartmouth Health’s Dartmouth Hitchcock Medical Center (DHMC) and an assistant professor of orthopaedics in Dartmouth's Geisel School of Medicine, who served as senior author on the study.
 “These models can see patterns humans cannot, but not all patterns they identify are meaningful or reliable.
 It’s crucial to recognize these risks to prevent misleading conclusions and ensure scientific integrity.”

 Schilling and his colleagues examined how AI algorithms often rely on confounding variables—such as differences in X-ray equipment or clinical site markers—to make predictions rather than medically meaningful features.
 Attempts to eliminate these biases were only marginally successful—the AI models would just “learn” other hidden data patterns.